Professor Jonathan Hill, University of Reading

 I am Lead investigator on the study at the University of Reading, with a background in research into the developmental origins of child and adult psychopathology.
 Much of my work has aimed to identify disorders in ways that bring us closer to an understanding of causal processes, for example in the personality disorders.
 First Steps has provided us with a major opportunity to do this in relation to conduct disorders, through the study, from pregnancy onwards, of biological, social, and psychological processes underpinning contrasting patterns of aggressive and disruptive behaviours in children.
 Building on current developmental and parenting research, I have proposed a ‘domains framework’ for understanding and observing family processes, as a basis for therapeutic approaches with children and their parents.

-Dr Helen Sharp, University of Liverpool
+Professor Helen Sharp, University of Liverpool

 Professor Andrew Pickles, Kings College London